 - Why you need to consider pH and solubility

-- The right way to use retinol and vitamin C in your skincare routine
+- The best ways to use retinol and vitamin C in your skincare routine

-- The best retinol and vitamin C products to try
+- My top retinol and vitamin C product picks

 - Retinol typically has a pH between 5.0 and 6.0, as research has shown that's where it operates best.
-The same goes for retinaldehyde and retinyl esters.
+The same goes for other over-the-counter retinoids such as retinaldehyde and retinyl esters.

 - L-ascorbic acid, the active form of vitamin C, needs to be at pH 3.5 or lower in order to effectively penetrate your skin (as this study proves).